Imphal Barracks: Post Second World War

 In the 1950s, the barracks were renamed Imphal Barracks to reflect the battle honours won by the West Yorkshire Regiment at the Battle of Imphal in spring 1944 during the Second World War.
 The barracks became the home of the Prince of Wales's Own Regiment of Yorkshire when the West Yorkshire Regiment amalgamated with the East Yorkshire Regiment in 1958.

 The barracks also became the home of Northern Command in 1958.
 North East District was established at the barracks in 1967 and Northern Command was disbanded in 1972; the barracks additionally became the home of 2nd Division in 1982.
+On 24 June 1983, the keep of the barracks was designated a Grade II listed building.
 North East District merged with Eastern District to form an enlarged Eastern District at Imphal Barracks in 1992.
 The enlarged district was disbanded on the formation of HQ Land Command in 1995.
 2nd Division, having absorbed Scotland District, moved its headquarters to Craigiehall, near Edinburgh in April 2000.

-21st Century
+21st century

 In June 2006, a ceremony celebrating the formation of the Yorkshire Regiment was held at Imphal Barracks.
 The new divisional headquarters of 6th Division marked its formation with a parade and flag presentation at Imphal Barracks on 5 August 2008.
 It had a clear focus on preparing brigades for Afghanistan: during summer 2009, the divisional headquarters was significantly reinforced and transformed into Combined Joint Task Force 6 before deploying to Afghanistan as Regional Command South in November 2009.
 The 6th division headquarters closed in April 2011.

 Imphal Barracks was the home of 15th Infantry Brigade until 1 December 2014 when it merged with the former 4th Mechanised Brigade to form an infantry brigade known as 4th Infantry Brigade and Headquarters North East based in Catterick.
 The barracks became headquarters of the 1st (United Kingdom) Division on 1 June 2015.